Department of Health Policy and Management (GRAD)

 Grading Status: Letter grade.

 HPM 966.
-Systems Thinking/Collective Impact.
+Systems Thinking and Collective Impact.
 1 Credits.

 This course has two parts, both focused on applying practical, structured systems thinking approaches to improve care, service delivery systems, policy, and/or environments in which we live.
 The first part of the course is person-centered applying systems thinking tools to understand individuals' experiences as the foundation for driving change.
 DrPH students only.